arnold-c/PhD-Dissertation/chapter_5/ews_manuscript.typ

 If multiple hyperparameter combinations produce identical alert system accuracies, the combination with the highest specificity is selected.
 After the optimal EWS hyperparameters have been selected, the accuracy of each EWS metric are compared across alert scenarios, at their respective maximal values.
 Finally, the speed and timing of detection relative to the critical transition is evaluated using Kaplan-Meier survival estimates @clarkSurvivalAnalysisPart2003.
+Alert accuracy was only evaluated on EWS calculated after the completion of the burn-in period.

 == Results
 === Correlation with Emergence

 The strength and direction of the raw correlation (Tau) between EWS metrics and the approach to the critical transition in emergent time series is strongly dependent upon the length of the time series evaluated; Tau is higher when calculated after the burn-in period for the top 5 ranked metrics (@tbl_csd-tau-ranking-perfect-test).
 Normalizing the correlation in the emergent time series against the correlation observed in null simulations yields comparable results when calculated from the full time series and only after the burn-in (@tbl_csd-tau-ranking-perfect-test).
-Consistent with previous studies, the autocovariance, variance, mean, and index of dispersion show the strongest correlations with emergence ($|"AUC"-0.5| = 0.2, 0.2, 0.18$, evaluated after the burn-in period, respectively) @brettDetectingCriticalSlowing2020 @brettAnticipatingEpidemicTransitions2018.
+Consistent with previous studies, the autocovariance, variance, mean, and index of dispersion show the strongest correlations with emergence ($|"AUC"-0.5| = 0.20, 0.20, 0.18, 0.13$, evaluated after the burn-in period, respectively) @brettDetectingCriticalSlowing2020 @brettAnticipatingEpidemicTransitions2018.

 #let perfect_tau_auc_table = csv("./manuscript_files/tables/perfect-test_tau-auc.csv")